mobile virtual network operator

 2. Customer service and support: MVNOs handle customer service and support for their subscribers, including billing, technical support, and troubleshooting.

-4. Plan and pricing management: MVNOs set their own pricing and plans for their customers, offering a unique and customized experience.
+4. Plan and pricing management: MVNOs set their pricing and plans for their customers, offering a unique and customized experience.

 In summary, MVNOs are responsible for the end-to-end customer experience, from marketing and customer acquisition to customer service and support, all while leveraging the network infrastructure of mobile network operators.

-Why do mobile network operators need MVNO?
+Why do mobile network operators need MVNOs?

 Mobile network operators partner with mobile virtual network operators (MVNOs) for several reasons, including: